What is Depreciation in Insurance Claims?

 This calculation method also applies to most of the structural components of your dwelling or building that wear out over time, such as the roof.
 If your dwelling has a 25-year composition shingle roof, it would depreciate at 4% a year under normal conditions.
 If the roof is 10 years old at the time of your loss and it requires replacement, we would subtract 40% depreciation (10 years x 4% a year) from your replacement cost estimate to determine the ACV of your roof.

 Please keep in mind that the condition of an item may also factor into the depreciation calculation.

-If you have replacement cost coverage, here are the next steps you should take to recover your depreciation:
+In most instances, you should notify your Claim professional of your intent to recover your depreciation within 180 days of the date of loss.
+If you have replacement cost coverage, Here are the next steps you should take if you decide to recover your depreciation:

 - Repair or replace the lost or damaged item(s).

 - Save all invoices, signed contracts, receipts and/or canceled checks associated with the repair or replacement of your property; and submit them to your Claim professional.

 - Specify in writing at the top of each receipt or invoice which items were replaced and/or what work was completed.